skeoop/skeoop.github.io/javafx/WorkerThreads.md

 }
 ```

+In this method we **bind** the CountUpTask's `progress` property
+to the `progress` property of a ProgressBar control.
+When the worker
+task calls updateProgress(), it will cause the ProgressBar to be updated.

+To show the count in a TextField we add a `ChangeListener` as observer
+of the `value` property.
+Whenever the CountUpTask called `updateValue()`
+it will notify the ChangeListener (on the UI thread), and give it both
+the old and new values as parameters.

 We also need a way to stop the task.
-Define a stopWorker method to cancel the worker:
+Define a stopWorker method to cancel the CountUpTask:
 ```java
     /** Call this method when Stop button is pressed. */ public void stopWorker(ActionEvent event) {